MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 DIAGNOSTICS_LIST - Diagnostic Package Choices
 #############################################

-In this section we specify what diagnostics we want to compute, how frequently to write, and the name of output files.
+In this section we specify what diagnostics we want to compute, how frequently to compute them, and the name of output files.
 Multiple diagnostic fields can be grouped into individual files (i.e., an individual output file here is associated with a 'list' of diagnostics).

 .. literalinclude:: ../../../verification/tutorial_baroclinic_gyre/input/data.diagnostics